-CAUTION: After powering off the library and before proceeding with extending a module from the rack, look inside the upper or lower expansion module window to verify that the Robotic Assembly is behind the OCP.
+CAUTION: After powering off the library and before proceeding with extending a module from the rack, look inside the Base Module window to verify that the Robotic Assembly is behind the OCP.

 If the library did not move the Robotic Assembly to its park position, you can do so from the Maintenance > Move Robotic to Base Module page.